-• it is not possible to take both Computer Science and IT
+It is not possible to take both Computer Science and IT

-This GCSE in Computer Science links well to our A Level and industry expectations.
+This GCSE in Computer Science links well to A Level Computer Science and industry expectations.
 The course is suitable for students who enjoy getting stuck in and solving a problem.
 You will be given the opportunity to develop programs in Python, whilst learning about the internal aspects of a computer and the structure of its components.
 Computational thinking is at the heart of this course, a 'soft' skill that is valued by many universities and employers alike.
 This course harnesses the futuristic industry that is computer science and ties in real world scenarios for you to use and create programs for.

-Computer Systems Computational Thinking, Algorithms and Programming Programming Project Systems Architecture Memory &amp; Storage Computer Networks, Connections and Protocols Network security System software Ethical, legal, cultural &amp; environmental impacts of digital technologies Section A Algorithms Programming fundamentals Producing robust programs Boolean logic Programming languages and Integrated Development Environments Section B Write algorithms Programming techniques Analysis Design Development Testing &amp; evaluation and conclusions Refine algorithms Programming languages Written exam paper 11⁄2 hour (50%) Written exam paper 11⁄2 hour (50%) Mandatory Programming Project
+Computer Systems Computational Thinking, Algorithms and Programming Practical Programming Systems Architecture Memory & Storage Computer Networks, Connections and Protocols Network security System software Ethical, legal, cultural & environmental impacts of digital technologies Section A Algorithms Programming fundamentals Producing robust programs Boolean logic Programming languages and Integrated Development Environments Section B Write algorithms Refine algorithms Programming languages Programming techniques Analysis Design Development Testing & evaluation and conclusions Written exam paper 11⁄2 hour (50%) Written exam paper 11⁄2 hour (50%) Ongoing programming skills development portfolio

 The Computer Science & IT department puts a great emphasis on building confidence in the subject and in your digital literacy.
 You are taught software skills and how to think computationally, whilst learning how to think and communicate using the correct subject terminology.
 Throughout the course you will be set a series of coding assignments that will usually span half a term.
-These assignments will be developed to prepare you for the programming project in Year 11 and will be an opportunity for you to demonstrate both your ability and your imagination.
+These assignments will allow you to develop your skills as a coder and will form the basis of your practical programming portfolio.
+They will provide you with an opportunity to demonstrate both your ability and your imagination.
 You will also be expected to improve your skills by reading around the subject in your own time and keeping up to date with technological advances.